-This program is designed to assist students who are challenged by the acquisition of early reading skills or older students with continued reading difficulties.
+Based on the Simple View of Reading (SVR), Evoke’s reading remediation program is designed to assist students who are challenged by the acquisition of early reading skills or older students with continued reading difficulties.
+Our curriculum and instruction reflect the scientific research on the best approaches to teach the foundational skills that lead to efficient word reading.

 "Poor readers, in the beginning stages of learning to read, most commonly have a language-based learning problem that is interfering with progress in word recognition (Fletcher, Lyon, Fuchs, & Barnes, 2019; Lyon, Shaywitz, & Shaywitz, 2003)."

 Neurocognitive research shows that the brain changes in response to interventions for struggling readers and that those changes extend into young adulthood.
-At Evoke, we begin remediation by identifying the weak component(s) of the student’s reading so that appropriate intervention can be provided using systematic and evidence-based instruction, strategically targeting deficits.
+At Evoke, using standardized assessments, we begin remediation by identifying the weak component(s) of the student’s reading so that intervention is strategic and targeted.
 Intervention efforts are directed toward removing the hurdles that are preventing the student from reading.
-Initial problems in reading will normally persist without intensive intervention and individualized tutoring.
+Initial problems in reading persist without intensive intervention.

 To read effectively, students need both the ability to recognize words easily (decoding) and strong language comprehension (assembling information accurately).
-If there is impairment in just one of these skills, reading will be impacted.
+If there is impairment in just one of these skills, reading will be affected.
 Reading comprehension strategies cannot compensate for an inability to decode words accurately and instantaneously.
-The ability to understand letter-sound combinations frees the brain to move from foundational reading skills to higher-order reading processes, such as extracting meaning from text and learning new vocabulary.
-Many students appear to be reading when they are actually whole-language reading (compensating) and therefore not understanding what they read.
+The ability to understand letter-sound combinations frees the brain to move from foundational reading skills to higher-order reading processes, such as pulling meaning from text and learning new vocabulary.

 "For weak readers to close the gap, they have to accelerate their progress to a rate of growth that is faster than their typically developing peers.
 Fortunately, research has demonstrated that this is possible (Torgesen at al. 2003)."